scott-mao/FreeVA/README.md

 Before running:
 1) Please refer to [cog.yaml](./cog.yaml) for environment configuration regarding LLaVA-1.5.
 2) Please download the LLaVA model in advance and place it in the "ckpt" folder, for example, "llava-v1.5-7b" or "llava-v1.5-13b".
-3) Please refer to [Video-ChatGPT](https://github.com/mbzuai-oryx/Video-ChatGPT) for downloading the evaluation dataset.
+3) Please refer to [Video-ChatGPT](https://github.com/mbzuai-oryx/Video-ChatGPT) for downloading the evaluation dataset and corresponding annotations.

 ### Zero-shot Video Question-Answering
 To enhance evaluation efficiency, we provide a script for single-machine *multi-GPU* evaluation.
 Taking the ActivityNet-QA dataset as an example, the specific steps to run the script are as follows: